klostest/RAIA/README.md

 # RAIA (repeat aerial imagery analysis)

 ### Matlab code for visualization and phenology analysis of repeat aerial photography

 This respository is designed for analysis of my aerial imagery of Harvard Forest, available [here](http://harvardforest.fas.harvard.edu:8080/exist/apps/datasets/showData.html?id=hf294).
 There is functionality to link with my preprocessed version of the Harvard Forest [species map](http://harvardforest.fas.harvard.edu:8080/exist/apps/datasets/showData.html?id=hf253), which is available here in the 'metadata' directory.
 My published work based on this code is referenced below.
 Please cite the data sets or references accordingly.

+This code was written with Matlab R2017a and makes use of the mapping toolbox (and possibly other toolboxes).

 - display_species_map: interactive plot of aerial image and tree stem locations, allowing identification of species and stem tag number